SirAllap/Project-2-API-HR/README.md

        - 4.- You can move a candidate from one job offer to another.

    - Recruiter:
-       - 1.- See the job offers created by your Manager.
+       - 1.- See the job offers created.
        - 2.- You can see all the candidates who have applied to a job offer.
        - 3.- Reject/add candidates to job offers.

    - Candidate:
        - 1.- He or she can create an account.
        - 2-.
-YHe or she update the account details.
+He or she update the account details.
        - 3.- He or she see the job offers that have been published.
        - 4.- He or she apply to job offers.
        - 5.- He or she can see the offers to which you have applied.